peterfajdiga/ColorPickerHex/README.md

 ## Usage
-Simply add the following to your xml file containing your preferences:
+Simply use peterfajdiga.colorpickerhex.ColorPreference in your xml file containing your preferences.
+Example:
 ```
 <peterfajdiga.colorpickerhex.ColorPreference
         android:defaultValue="0xff000000"
         android:key="pref_itemcolor"
         android:title="Item color" />
 ```
-The above attributes are just an example.
 The color is stored as an integer.